snstac/adsbcot/README.rst

 be installed either from the Python Package Index, or directly from this source tree.

-To support direct network streaming (Raw & Beast) from a dump1090 receiver (e.g. piaware/skyaware), you must install `adsbcot` with the extra `pymodes` package.
-HTTP support does not require the extra `pymodes` package.
+To install with HTTP support only:

 **Preferred** Install adsbcot from the Python Package Index (PyPI)::

     $ python3 -m pip install adsbcot

+To install with TCP Beast & TCP Raw support you must install `adsbcot` with the extra `pymodes` package:

 **Optional** Install adsbcot from PyPI with the extra pymodes package::